 Fish Bass are usually able to move into deeper water in the event of a storm.
-They will also often move out of major structures and cover when rains are falling.
+They will also often move out of major structures and cover when rains fall.

 Is fishing good the day after a storm?

 When fronts pass through, changes in barometric pressure can also influence feeding with several species.
-Fishing after a front moves through is usually bad and remains poor for a couple of days.
+Fishing after a front moves through is usually bad and remains poor for several days.
 But if you follow my recommendations and tips you will have much more success.